 I earned my MA in English in 2009.
 I organized two symposiums for my department and participated in two others.
 Two of my presentations later became published journal articles.
 My MA Thesis "A Threat To The Known: The Unknown Descendants Of The Bounded Text" looked at the role of reader agency and how it is affected by hypertext fiction and the move from print to electronic text.
 Caitlin Fisher's These Waves Of Girls and The Unknown Collective's The Unknown are used to examine and close read the literary and aesthetic nature of electronic literature.
 Bram Stoker's Dracula is contrasted as a canonical touchstone to discuss the potential role of hypertext fiction in the literary canon.

-In 2006, I received my BA in Literature (with minors in Philosophy/Religious Studies and Writing) from Stockton University.
-While at Stockton I was a student researcher for Dr. Ken Tompkins' Advanced Shakespeare course and an active member of the Gay/Straight Alliance from 2001-2004.
-While a student at Stockton University, I worked in three secondary school districts as a substitute teacher.
+In 2006, I received my BA in Literature (with minors in Philosophy/Religious Studies and Writing).
+I was a student researcher for Dr. Ken Tompkins' Advanced Shakespeare course and an active member of the Gay/Straight Alliance from 2001-2004.
+I worked in three secondary school districts as a substitute teacher.
 I worked at Southern Regional from 2002-2009.
 I worked in the Barnegat school district from 2009 to 2010.
 In between, I also worked in the Pinelands Regional school district during the 2005-2006 school year.